 - Graffiti removal

 Repairs of sidewalks and street tree trimming are able to be performed by Street Maintenance Division staff.
-Maintenance contracts augment Street Maintenance Division staff for larger work that involves removing and replacing curbs, gutters, curb ramps, and street trees.
+Maintenance contracts augment Street Maintenance Division staff for larger work.

 Street Maintenance Division staff also perform cleaning of the Downtown “T” area including sidewalk, benches, trash receptacles, bicycle racks, banners, flags, and graffiti removal.